$G_2$-instantons over asymptotically cylindrical manifolds: Time-uniform convergence

 Recall that one would like to establish, for small enough $\left\vert z\right\vert $, a time-uniform \emph{lower} bound on the `energy density' given by the $\omega-$trace of the restriction $\left.F_{H_t}\right\vert _{D_{z}}$:

 in the \emph{weak} sense that its $L^2-$norm over a cylindrical segment $\Sigma$ far enough down the tubular end is bounded below by a scalar multiple of $\vol \Sigma$.
-Moreover, the length of such a cylinder $\Sigma$ can be assumed roughly proportional to $L_{t}\doteq\sup_{W}\bl_{t}$, so that $L_t\gg0$ implies a large `energy' contribution.
-This turns out to be exactly what is needed to obtain the $C^0-$bound in \emph{Proposition \ref{Prop Uniform upper bound}}.
+Moreover, the length of such a cylinder $\Sigma$ can be assumed roughly proportional to $L_{t}:=\sup_{W}\bl_{t}$, so that $L_t\gg0$ implies a large `energy' contribution.
+This will yield the $C^0-$bound in \emph{Proposition \ref{Prop Uniform upper bound}}.

-The strategy consists, on one hand, of using the weak control over the Laplacian from \emph{Lemma \ref{Lemma Delta Lambda weakly bounded}} to show that, around the furthest point down the tube where $L_{t}=\max\limits_W \bl_t$ is attained, the slicewise supremum of $\bl_{t}$ is always on top of a certain concave parabola $P_t$.
-On the other hand, the integral along the tube of the slicewise norms $\left\Vert \bl\right\Vert_{L^\frac{4}{3}(D_z)}$, which bounds below $\mathcal{N}_{D_z}(H_t)$ [\emph{Lemma \ref{Lemma NDz > xi_L^4/3}}], can be shown to be itself bounded below by those slicewise suprema, using again the weak bound on the Laplacian to apply Moser's estimate on `balls' of a standard shape, which fill essentially `half' of the corresponding tubular volume.
+The strategy here consists, on one hand, of using the weak control over the Laplacian from \emph{Lemma \ref{Lemma Delta Lambda weakly bounded}} below to show that, around the furthest point down the tube where $L_{t}=\max\limits_W \bl_t$ is attained, the slicewise supremum of $\bl_{t}$ is always on top of a certain concave parabola $P_t$.
+On the other hand, the integral along the tube of the slicewise norms $\Vert \bl\Vert_{L^\frac{4}{3}(D_z)}$, which bounds below $\mathcal{N}_{D_z}(H_t)$ [\emph{Lemma \ref{Lemma NDz > xi_L^4/3}}], can be shown to be itself bounded below by those slicewise suprema, using again the weak bound on the Laplacian to apply a Harnack estimate on `balls' of a standard shape, which fill essentially `half' of the corresponding tubular volume.

 Since $\mathcal{N}_{D_z}(H_t)$ is controlled above by $\hat F_{H_t}$, in the sense of \emph{Lemma \ref{Lemma Xsi bounds NDz}}, this leads to the desired minimal `energy' contribution, `proportional' to the length (roughly $\sqrt{L_t}$) of the tubular segment underneath the parabola $P_t$.